ivandj0h/HonestGiver/README.md

 nodemon server.js
 ```

-## Important, before login
+## Important, before & after login
 1. After migration the databases successed, you have to register yourself as a User before login.
 2. if you can not login, you can open your database, find user table and change is_active from 0 to 1
+3. if you import honestgiver.sql to the database, use email : admin@admin.com, password admin to login
+4. if you face an error smtp:25 when register, please refresh or click back button on the browser then login with your email & password that you filled when you register
-3. to display the all data tables on dashboard, you can manually insert data into bantuan_givers table, bantuan table and user_askers table
+5. to display the all data tables on dashboard, you can manually insert data into bantuan_givers table, bantuan table and user_askers table
-4. if still face any error like the data not show up, please use import Database setup without Migration
+6. if still face any error like the data not show up, please use import Database setup without Migration